COVID-19 Data Map

-In many states, departments overseeing correctional facilities and some health departments are providing through their websites COVID-19 statistics within corrections.
-The map below allows you to click through to those sites.
-The states in blue indicate that statistics are available on official sites.
+The map below allows you to click through to department of corrections publishing COVID-19 statistics.
+States in blue indicate that statistics are available.
+States in pink indicate that that data is unavailable.
 Red circles indicate local jurisdictions reporting COVID-19 data.
 Tan colored marker or region indicates additional sources.
 For Massachusetts and New York City, both official and additional statistics are available.
-Recently, California's Board of State and Community Corrections has started maintaining a compilation of statistics for all local correctional institutions reporting COVID-19 cases.

 The Marshall Project is providing tracking of how many people are being sickened and killed by COVID-19 in prisons and how widely it has spread across the country and within each state.
 The figures on this site are regularly updated and count the number of people infected and killed nationwide and in each prison system.